 As a rule, dramatically different is better than not quite the same.
 There's nothing worse than when something is just slightly off.
 If you can’t find pieces that match, you're better off opting for something completely different and finding another way to pull the look together.

 Have an old, wooden dresser that doesn’t really go with your new crib?
 Instead of feigning a match, try painting the dresser in a bold accent color pulled directly from your crib bedding.
 The contrast will create eye-catching drama while the common color palette ensures a well-coordinated result.

 There’s a fine line between “eclectic” and cluttered.
 You want your little one’s nursery to feel cozy and lived-in, not closed-in and claustrophobic, so don’t go nuts with the flea market finds.

-Instead of filling the room up with unneeded furniture, opt for just a few, really interesting pieces that blend well.
-Remember: being eclectic is not about how much random stuff you have; it’s about how well you can tie that seemingly random stuff together.
+Instead of filling the room up with unneeded furniture, opt for just a few interesting pieces that blend well.
+Remember: being eclectic is not about how much random stuff you have, it’s about how well you can tie that seemingly random stuff together.

-Sometimes mix-and-match furniture is more a reflection of your bank account than your personal taste.
+Mix-and-match furniture is more a reflection of your bank account than your personal taste.
 If the eclectic look is not really your thing, try playing down the differences by choosing simple, understated furnishings with clean lines and light finishes.
-These pieces should essentially disappear, allowing you to redirect focus to a larger statement pieces, like the bed or crib.
+These pieces should essentially disappear, allowing you to redirect focus to larger statement pieces, like the bed or crib.

 Create Balance with Accessories

 Buying a matching furniture set is an easy way to establish a natural sense of balance in your space, but it's not the only way to go.
 A few well-chosen and carefully-placed accessories can also create a visual balance.